How Much Microgreens to Eat Per Day?

 Microgreens provide a powerful nutritional punch with meager calories.
 They are low in carbohydrates—a serving of most microgreens averages about five or six calories and less than a gram of carbs.

 Eating more microgreens will not add significant calories or carb load to your diet.
-Although they are very nutritious and the vitamins and minerals are easily digested it's not like consuming a bottle of vitamins.
+Although they are very nutritious and the vitamins and minerals are easily digested, it’s not like consuming a bottle of vitamins.

 Are There Outliers?
 Microgreens to Eat in Limited Amounts